Spectral influence in networks: An application to Input-Output analysis: Conclusion

 \section{Conclusion}

-In summary, the new concept of spectral influence is a local measurement of centrality of vertex in a graph from a diffusion perspective, this local measurement induce a global measurement characterizing cyclicality of the whole graph.
-One can use this global measure in the definition of clustering algorithms to isolated high cyclicality components.\\
+0.5cm In summary, the novel concept of spectral influence acts as a local centrality measure for graph vertices, viewed through a diffusion lens.
+This measure provides both a local assessment and a holistic view of cyclic patterns across the entire graph.
+Leveraging this global measure, one can develop clustering algorithms aimed at identifying components with high cyclicality.

-The application of this new technique to input-output analysis sheds new light to interindustrial organization by highlighting interindustrial transformation unites involving many industries and detecting propulsive industries which are the driving force of the economy.
-In opposite to the classical Leontieff/Ghosh analysis, supposing a flow relative orientation (demand/supply) and supposing a structural stabitity of the coefficients, the spectral cyclicality analyzes the absolute flows and trace the bilateral influences at time $t$.\\
+The application of this new technique to input-output analysis sheds new light to interindustrial organization by highlighting interindustrial transformation units involving many industries and detecting propulsive industries, which are the driving force of the economy.
+In contrast to the classical Leontieff/Ghosh analysis, which assumes a flow-relative orientation (demand/supply), spectral cyclicality analysis examines absolute flows and traces bilateral influences at time $t$.

-Cyclicality in graph reflects many interesting features that could be very helpful in understanding social networks, like interdependence (dominance, resilience,...), diffusion (ideas, diseases, economic shocks...), feedback effects and amplification (productivity, transformation, ...) and many potential uses of this new technique are conceivable.
+Cyclicality in graphs reflects many interesting features that could be very helpful in understanding social networks, such as interdependence (dominance, resilience, etc.), diffusion (ideas, diseases, economic shocks, etc.), feedback effects, and amplification (productivity, transformation, etc.).
+This new technique has numerous potential applications.